 You can capture the current version of your image by clicking the Create snapshot button.
 Thumbnails of the snapshots appear in a window below your image.
 Each snapshot is numbered sequentially and can be deleted by clicking the close button in the upper right corner of the snapshot title bar.

-You can undo or redo the last correction you made by clicking the Undo button or Redo button ...
-To undo all corrections, click the Reset to original button.
+You can undo or redo the last correction you made by clicking the Undo button or Redo button or Redo button.

 To view images in the Image Adjustment Lab